HomeVMware Licensing

 The 72-Core Minimum: Why SMBs Get Squeezed

-1. 16 cores per physical CPU socket: Even if your CPU physically has 8 or 12 cores, you must license it as 16 cores minimum.
+VVF has a 16-core minimum per physical CPU socket.
+Even if your CPU physically has 8 or 12 cores, you must license it as 16 cores minimum.

-According to community reports on r/vmware, this 72-core minimum was mandated in April 2025 and has been one of the primary drivers pushing SMBs toward Proxmox and other alternatives.
+According to community reports on r/vmware, even without the order-level minimum, the per-socket 16-core floor has been one of the primary drivers pushing SMBs toward Proxmox and other alternatives.
 As one commenter put it: "Your absolute bare minimum is 72 cores of either flavor — even if your hardware is smaller than that."
+(This reflects a 3-node dual-socket cluster at 16 cores per socket, not a separate order minimum.)

 Old vSphere Standard (72 cores): $50 × 72 = $3,600/year (no longer purchasable)